Early childhood development is crucial for the long term success of our children. We want to make sure all Australians have the best start to life.

 We believe every child can, and should, thrive by the age of five.
 A long-term, evidence-based strategy to create a culture that prioritises children will ensure that all Australian kids have the best start to life.
 We are focused on partnerships with research institutions, investments at a community level, and engagement with

-Did you know that 90 per cent of brain growth occurs by the age of three?
+Did you know that 90 per cent of brain growth occurs by the age of five?
 Our education, health and social policy decisions must reflect this.

 We are advocating for effective policy and investment in early childhood outcomes across Australia.
 With partners including the Western Australian State Government, the Federal Government, Telethon Kids Institute, Challis Early Learning Centre, and a range of local and international stakeholders and research groups, we are working to give children, parents and carers the help they need to realise their full potential.

 At Minderoo we believe communities have the answers to local problems and that empowered communities can make decisions and direct resources to the solutions that best address their needs.
 We believe that taking a human development-centred approach that prioritises children and the early years of life is the most effective way to improve outcomes for children for generations to come.

 Improving child development requires better collaboration across education, child and maternal health, and family and social services.
 These are services that are provided by multiple layers of governments, non-government service providers, community organisations, philanthropy and the business sector.

 Philanthropy has the long-term capital and bipartisan positioning to help partner with critical service providers and deliver change.
 Our efforts include support for innovative models of service delivery, research partnerships and engagement with all levels of government on new policy initiatives.